-GODORT presents six awards annually: three awards to recognize achievements by documents librarians, one award designed to encourage participation in professional study or publication, a scholarship for those pursuing a library science degree, and the Larry Romans Mentorship Award, presented jointly by GODORT and the ALA Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT).
+GODORT presents six awards annually: three awards to recognize achievements by documents librarians, one award designed to encourage participation in professional study or publication, a scholarship for those pursuing a library science degree, and the Larry Romans Mentorship Award, presented jointly by GODORT and the ALA Rainbow Round Table (RRT).
 Awards are presented at the American Library Association's Annual Conference.

 Further information about the various GODORT awards is listed below.
 To see recent and past GODORT awards recipients, please choose a link from the menu on the left side of the page.
 For information about the nominations process, please visit the Awards Committee page.

 The James Bennett Childs Award is a tribute to an individual who has made a lifetime and significant contribution to the field of documents librarianship.
 The Award is based on stature, service, and publication which may be in any or all areas of documents librarianship.
 The award winner receives a plaque with a likeness of James Bennett Childs.

 ProQuest/GODORT/ALA "Documents to the People" Award

 The ProQuest/GODORT/ALA "Documents to the People" Award is a tribute to an individual, library, institution, or other non-commercial group that has most effectively encouraged the use of government documents in support of library service.
 The award includes a $3,000 cash stipend to be used to support a project of the recipient's choice.
 This award is sponsored by ProQuest.